Flavorful leptoquarks at the LHC and beyond: Spin 1: Collider phenomenology

 The extrapolations of the limits for the single- and pair production cross sections are compared to the corresponding theoretical resonant cross sections for $V_1$ in Fig.~\ref{fig:production-mu}.
 The comparison for the case of $V_3$ is given in Fig.~\ref{fig:mass_scan_plot_V3}.
 We find good agreement with the similar extrapolations for the case of single-production in Ref.~\cite{Allanach:2017bta} .\footnote{Up to date analysis of the future sensitivity for the pair production of scalar leptoquarks were recently presented in Ref.~\cite{Allanach:2019zfr}.}

 We provide a list of possible mass reaches at future colliders for the leptoquark $V_1$, in each of the three flavor scenarios, in Tab.~\ref{tab:mass_reach}, for both pair- and single production channels.
+The reach for $V_3$ is given separately in parentheses, if different from the reach in $V_1$.